Anathem is a book by Neal

 Stephenson, his latest, and for me his best work yet.
 Although

-remains my favorite.
-I recommended Anathem to a few people
+Age remains my favorite.
+I recommended Anathem to a few

-and got very positive feedback, people just love it.
+people and got positive feedback, people love it as much as I

 The story is set on another world, where scholars live apart from the